 - Uses more stack memory

-- Risk of infinite recursion if base case is incorrect
+- Risks infinite recursion if the base case is incorrect

 - Iterative solutions are often faster and more memory-efficient